yugr/rust-slides/features/cons/init/analysis.md

 # Optimizations

+There is no dedicated auto-init instruction but instructions that were inserted by auto-init logic are marked with metadata.

 Dead assignments to scalars are very cheap and also well optimized by too many SSA passes to name them (dce, bdce, adce, instcombine, etc.).